 If you’re a fan of nature, water or gravity then keep reading to find out which waterfalls are worth a visit.

 The most famous waterfall and the one you probably thought of straight away is Niagara Falls, which borders Canada and the USA.
 This waterfall is actually made up of 3 different waterfalls.
 Although magnificent it can get quite crowded due to its popularity.
-Due to this it hasn’t made it on this list, so here are 7 other waterfalls you must see.
+Due to this, it hasn’t made it on this list, so here are 7 other waterfalls you must see.

 7 Spectacular Waterfalls To Visit This Year

 First of all, take a trip to Croatia and visit the Plitvice Falls, which are located in the Plitvice Lakes National Park.
 Here you will see multiple cascading waterfalls that are crystal clear with hints of turquoise and emerald green.
 What is great about these waterfalls is that they lead into water pools, some of which are warm.
 If you book a kayaking tour or take a walk through the National Park, it’s possible to jump right in and have a swim.
 So, take your swimsuit as well as a camera.
-Best time to visit is the summer, as it has predictably warm weather.
+The best time to visit is the summer, as it has predictably warm weather.

 The second waterfall worth mentioning is in Arizona, USA.
 Havasu Falls (100 feet tall) is part of the Havasupai waterfalls, which is located in the part of the Grand Canyon owned by the Havasupai Tribe.
 Visiting these wonderful combines a hiking trip with learning about the native tribe that has lived there since it was discovered.